FrennyMacwan/NLP_project/README.md

 					- gender (for 3,774 characters)
 					- position on movie credits (3,321 characters)

-3. task - try to use RNN and check the result
+3. task - tried to use seq2seq and multi-layer gated recurrent unit (GRU) RNN to get the output and check the result

 4. expected results - chatbot should be answerable